WebCrew/HumHub-Gamer-Theme/README.md

 NOTE:
 _The theme needs one Space which is open also for guests, otherwise the login/registration is not working!
-I will not change that feature, because thats the ay my theme has to work, but you are welcome to edit it in your installation._
+I will not change that feature, because thats the way my theme has to work, but you are welcome to edit it in your installation to fit your needs._